marcel-dempers/docker-development-youtube-series/course/content/operating-systems/virtualization/README.md

 ### Setup Network

-One very important component of environments both for in data centers and in the cloud is the network.
-Servers communicate with one another over the network. </br>
+One very important component of environments both for in data centers and in the cloud is the network. </br> Servers communicate with one another over the network. </br>
-Networks can be either public (like sitting on the internet) or private or a combination of public and private </br>
+Networks can be either <b>public</b> (like sitting on the internet) or <b>private</b> or a combination of public and private </br>

 * Host-only Networks
+  `This can be used to create a network containing the host and a set of virtual machines, without the need for the host's physical network interface`
 * NAT Networks `Network Address Translation (NAT) is the simplest way of accessing an external network from a virtual machine.
 Usually, it does not require any configuration on the host network and guest system.
 For this reason, it is the default networking mode in Oracle VM VirtualBox.`
 * Cloud Networks
+`This can be used to connect a local VM to a subnet on a remote cloud service.`

+In order for a server to communicate with another server it needs to belong to a network, and in order to belong to a network, a server needs an IP address </br>
 An IP is a series of numbers and dots that identify a device that is part of a network. </br>
 Networks have an IP range. </br>